Reechajoshi/fullstack-assignment/README.md

 ## 3. The Resources

-You will require some resources to complete your task.
-They are a database provided with this task and Fruityvice, a free API about fruit.

-### 3.1.
-Fruityvice

-[Fruityvice](https://www.fruityvice.com) is a free public API where you can get information on certain fruits, including their botanical and nutritional information.

-### 3.2.
-Provided Database

 The database that they use to keep track of fruit is provided to you as a PostgreSQL database defined in the `docker-compose.yml`

 To run the database, you can use the following command: